2011–12 Los Angeles Dodgers ownership dispute: Divorce settlement and rejection of TV deal

 In June, the cash-strapped McCourt struggled to meet payroll, only meeting it with help from some of his friends.
 As the Dodgers' end-of-June payroll, which included over $8 million in deferred payments to former Dodger Manny Ramirez, neared, it was reported that McCourt would be unable to meet payroll without the approval of a seventeen-year, $3 billion television deal with Fox Sports Net.
-However, on June 20, Selig declined to approve the deal.
+However, on June 20, Selig declined to approve the deal, saying it was structured in a way that would have seen most of the money funneled to McCourt.
 His action also voided a settlement reached on June 17 between Frank and Jamie that divided their assets apart from the Dodgers.

 On August 4, a one-day trial was scheduled to decide whether the Dodgers was community property of both McCourts or the property of Frank McCourt alone.
 However, the trial was canceled when the Dodgers filed for bankruptcy.

 Later, the court agreed to a 30- to 45-day trial to settle the divorce and decide who owned the Dodgers.
 The trial was expected to start in spring or summer of 2012.
 In the meantime, the McCourts agreed to sell some of their residential holdings.
 On October 17, 2011, it was announced that the couple had reached a settlement in their divorce case, in which Jamie would give up her claims on the Dodgers and McCourt would pay her about $130 million.
 The divorce is believed to have been the costliest in California history.